TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

    > No more stray supply crates that missed their landing spot
    > No more crate stealing from your enemies
    > [IMPROVEMENT] No more multiplying cash amount cheat from the collision exploit/glitch!
- - [ALREADY FIXED] No more Supply Drop Zone initial cooldown exploit cheat!
+ - [DONE] No more Supply Drop Zone initial cooldown exploit cheat!
 Now Supply Drop Zones can't be disabled when under construction

  PARTICLE CANNON:
  - [NOTRELEVANT] Reduced Particle Cannon build footprint size, so Particle Cannon requires slight less area when placed for build